Here's how much pay Americans say they'd need to start a new job

 The results come from the New York Fed's Survey of Consumer Expectations, a continuous survey that asks about 1,300 people about work, inflation and other economic issues.

+Historically, switching jobs has been the surest way for workers to get a pay increase — and the pandemic has accelerated Americans' willingness to trade up their jobs for something better.
+Rates of quitting have soared to levels last seen four decades ago, with more than 4 million people quitting their jobs every month this year.

+Those moves are paying off.
+A study released by Pew this summer found that most workers who switched jobs saw real pay increases, despite surging inflation—while less than half of workers who stayed in their jobs saw pay growth.

-The attitude shifts revealed in the latest survey reflect the reality of increased costs of living alongside a job market that remains relatively tight, despite weakness elsewhere in the economy.
+The attitude shifts revealed in the New York Fed's survey reflect the reality of increased costs of living alongside a job market that remains relatively tight, despite weakness elsewhere in the economy.
 Employers have added an average of 300,000 jobs every month since September — about triple the number needed to keep pace with population growth.
-And switching jobs, for most people, is the fastest way to get a pay bump.

 Some economists expressed concern about these salary expectations, treating them as a warning sign that inflation — which has been cooling somewhat — won't come down easily.